 However, the recent data showing an improvement in retail sales is a ray of hope.
 It suggests that consumers are still willing to enjoy beer, albeit in a different setting – perhaps opting for home consumption or seeking out unique offerings at retail stores.
 This shift in consumer behavior has forced breweries to adapt and find new ways to reach their audience.

-One of the factors that could have contributed to the decline in draft beer sales is the rise in popularity of other alcoholic beverages, such as and .
+One of the factors that could have contributed to the decline in draft beer sales is the rise in popularity of other alcoholic beverages, such as wine and spirits.
 As a sommelier, I have noticed a growing interest in wine among consumers.
 People are becoming more intrigued by the diversity and complexity of wine, which may have diverted their attention away from beer.

 Another significant factor that cannot be ignored is the impact of the COVID-19 pandemic on the beer market.
 The closure of bars, restaurants, and breweries during lockdowns severely affected the draft beer segment.
 With limited opportunities for on-premise consumption, breweries had to pivot their business models and focus on packaged beer for retail sales or explore alternative avenues such as online sales and delivery.